 - An example training program for BJJ - bringing it all together with a free downloadable sample program

-1. Complement your BJJ training
+1. Compliment your BJJ training

 If your strength and conditioning outside of BJJ is too intense, too often, guess what?
 Your BJJ training is going to suffer.
 I've done it, everyone has done it.
 You train 'like a madman' in the gym and then go to BJJ class the next day and can't move for sh*t.
 People that you normally tap with ease are suddenly passing your guard and threatening you with subs.

 Your first key concept you cannot go all out, all of the time when it comes to strength training.......your BJJ training will suffer.